zak-45/Broadlink-Domoticz-plugin/README.md

 # Domoticz Python Plugin with Command line interface for python-broadlink

-Hi,
-complete new plugin.
-Old version (4.x) could not be upgraded, you need to create a new folder, and import your ini files if you want to use this one.

-[u]Info [/u]: do not use the official app if using broadlink library see [url]https://github.com/mjg59/python-broadlink/issues/377[/url]
+Info: do not use the official app if using broadlink library see [url]https://github.com/mjg59/python-broadlink/issues/377[/url]

-note: [b]pip[/b] need to be installed
+note: pip need to be installed
 (for linux users: sudo apt install python3-pip)

 To be able to see the Web Pages, Custom menu need to be activated: Domoticz / settings.

-Be sure that your [b]active[/b] python version is > 3.4 (Change python version system-wide) this mean: python --version ( or sudo python --version for linux users) should give output e.g. python 3.x.x and not python 2.x.x see this link [url]https://www.domoticz.com/wiki/Using_Python_plugins[/url] or this one : [url]https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux[/url]
+Be sure that your active python version is > 3.4 (Change python version system-wide) this mean: python --version ( or sudo python --version for linux users) should give output e.g. python 3.x.x and not python 2.x.x see this link [url]https://www.domoticz.com/wiki/Using_Python_plugins[/url] or this one : [url]https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux[/url]

-[u]Features[/u]:
+Features:

 Multi-Language
 Multi-Devices (MP1 / A1 / SP1-2-3 / RM2-3 Pro & mini / RM4 Pro & mini